m-lab/ndt-server/spec/ndt7-protocol.md

 The upgrade message MUST also contain the WebSocket subprotocol that identifies ndt7, which is `net.measurementlab.ndt.v7`.
 The URL in the upgrade request MAY contain optional query-string parameters, which will be saved as metadata describing the client.
-The client MUST also include a meaningful, non-generic User-Agent string.
+The client SHOULD also include a meaningful, non-generic User-Agent string.

 The query string MUST NOT be longer than 4096 bytes.
 Both the name and